yahiaehab10/Used-Cars-Price-Prediction/README.md

 To use this project, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the required dependencies (scikit-learn, numpy, pandas, matplotlib, bokeh).
+2. Install the required dependencies (scikit-learn, numpy, pandas, matplotlib).
 3. Run the Jupyter notebook or Python script to perform Linear and Polynomial Regression on the provided dataset.

 ## Credits